BuvinJT/distbuilder/docs/LowLevel.md

 ## Logging

+Distbuilder often produces extensive debugging output when running assorted processes.
+It may prove cumbersome, if not impossible, to read through such from a terminal, or from within an IDE.
+In which case, the built in logging mechanisms can be drawn upon to resolve this.

 The easiest way to log the output of distbuilder processes, is to simply call `startLog()` at the top of your script.
-This will redirect all print statements, along with the stdout and stderr streams of sub processes, to the log.
-If desired, you may also explicitly call logger functions e.g.
+This will redirect all print statements, along with the stdout and stderr streams of sub processes, to a default log.

-`write( msg )`.
+If desired, you may also explicitly create your own [Logger](#logger) objects and call their functions e.g.

-If you wish to split logs across multiple files, you may create your own [Logger](#logger) objects.
-Note that only the primary/singleton instance will have implicit stream redirections applied.
+`write( msg )` directly.
+This maybe useful to split logs across multiple files for instance.
+Note that only the primary/singleton instance will have implicit stream redirections applied though.

-When logging is enabled, sub process results will NOT presently stream into the log in real time.
-You will have to wait for a given child process to terminate in order to see that debugging info.
-This is because the method devised for capturing this data in the most universally functional manner introduced this weakness.
-Live streaming attempts seemed to miss the streams of some tools where there was perhaps multiple levels of file descriptor inheritance (or the lack thereof...) involved.

 ### startLog